imbstack/taskcluster-standalone/README.md

 Install
 -------

 First set up a Minikube cluster and install Helm.
-Then install Tiller with `Helm init`.
+Install Tiller with `Helm init`.
+Next `yarn install`.

-To install onto a Kubernetes cluster, first copy `config-example.yaml` to `config.yaml` and then run `helm install -f config.yaml .`.
-To make changes once it has been installed, you can `helm update -f config.yaml <release name> .` where `release name` is the name of the release that was created when you installed.
+To install onto a Kubernetes cluster, first copy `user-config-example.yml` to `user-config.yml` and then `yarn start`.
+To make changes once it has been installed, you can `helm update -f generated-config.yml <release name> .` where `release name` is the name of the release that was created when you installed.